kopiro/otto/README.md

 | transmission.ssl      | On/Off SSL to connect                  | false         | no       | Bool   |

 yes\* = (yes if you use that service)

-### Customize messages

-The file `messages.json` specifies the messages used for certain actions.

-To override some messages, place a `messages-custom.json` in the root directory.